 Rabbi Jack Moline – President, Interfaith Alliance

-“Doctrine of Discover, Manifest Destiny and Christian Nationalism: Nothing New.”
+“Doctrine of Discovery, Manifest Destiny and Christian Nationalism: Nothing New”

 Charles Watson Jr. – Director of Education, Baptist Joint Committee for Religious Liberty